stampit-org/docs/README.md

 # What is stampit

 `stampit` is a JavaScript module which implements the [stamp specification](https://www.gitbook.com/book/stampit-org/docs/edit#).
-Stamps are composable factory function.
+Stamps are composable factory functions.

 Think of stamps as classic classes but without any limits, boundaries, or rules.